hardening-kubernetes/from-scratch/docs/deploy-vulnapp.md

 ```
 $ kubectl port-forward $(kubectl get pods -lrun=nginx -o jsonpath='{.items[0].metadata.name}') 8000:80
 ```
-And then visit [http://localhost:8000](http://localhost:8000) in your browser to see the voting application.
+And then visit [http://localhost:8000](http://localhost:8000) in your browser to see the default nginx application.

 For now, we'll just leave this here.
 But very soon this will become a dangerous launching point that emphasizes the importance of a defense-in-depth security approach in Kubernetes clusters of any importance.